Learn about internship and job recruiting at Princeton

 - What's the difference between the fall and spring sessions of on-campus recruiting?

 Dozens of organizations participate in internship and full-time recruiting here at Princeton as part of the on-campus recruiting program.
 Many summer programs for undergraduate and graduate students sponsored by Princeton have fall semester application deadlines too.
-The largest recruiting event of the year is the Fall HireTigers Meetup, which will take place on Tues., Sept.
-19.
+The largest recruiting event of the year for jobs and internships is the Fall HireTigers Career Fair, which will take place on Fri., Sept.
+21.

 On-campus recruiting gives students the opportunity to attend information sessions, employer-led career education programs and interviews for internships and full-time positions without leaving campus.
 Information sessions are held throughout campus and interviews are held in the Office of Career Services (above the U-Store).
 Here are some tips on how you can start to prepare now.